 There’s something about a cold glass of lemonade that’s super refreshing on a hot summer day.
 It seems that the combination of lemons + sugar + ice is truly thirst-quenching and this Fruity Lemonade recipe is also extremely easy to make gluten-free!

 One summer, some friends invite me over for dinner.
 Once I arrived, my host and hostess served me a tall glass of ice-cold delicious lemonade.
 I practically chugged the first glass and quickly asked for a refill.
 It didn’t take me long to ask our hostess what her secret was in making this unbelievably refreshing beverage.

 The very next day I went shopping and bought all of the ingredients to make my very own lemonade and I have been making it this way ever since.
 Now let me show you how it’s done.

 This recipe consists of Country Time Lemonade Mix, 2 large navel oranges, 1 lemon, 1 lime, 1 cup sugar, (you can totally leave out the extra sugar if you like your lemonade a bit on the tart side), and ice.

-Mix 1 heaping cup gluten-free lemonade mix with 1 cup sugar, (feel free to adjust the amount of sugar to make it less sweet), and 1 quart boiling water.
+Mix 1 heaping cup gluten-free lemonade mix with 1 cup of sugar, (feel free to adjust the amount of sugar to make it less sweet), and 1 quart of boiling water.
 Stir until the powdered mix is dissolved, then transfer to a large pitcher. *If you are using a glass pitcher you may need to allow the liquid to cool off a little so that the hot liquid doesn’t break the glass.

 Next, squeeze the juice of one whole navel orange into the hot liquid.
 Personally, I like a lot of pulp in my orange juice.
 If you do not like a lot of pulp, then simply strain the juice.

-While the lemonade is cooling, cleanse the lemon, lime, and remaining navel orange and cut into thin slices.
+While the lemonade is cooling, cleanse the lemon, lime, and remaining navel orange and cut it into thin slices.

 Once the lemonade has cooled, carefully add 1-quart cold water and enough ice cubes to fill the pitcher.
 Stir well.